+Increased minimum flows in the East Fork Wallowa River (4 cfs November-April and 5 cfs May-October) would increase the availability and usability of aquatic habitat in the East Fork Wallowa River bypassed reach.
 Approximately 50 percent of the 119 bull trout captured since 2010 have occurred in the upper portion of the bypassed reach (PacifiCorp 2013c).
-Given the documented presence of large numbers of bull trout at roughly a tenth of proposed flows, the proposed increase to a year-round minimum flow of 4 cfs would be expected to fully support bull trout in the upper portion of the bypassed reach for two reasons.
-First, the bull trout population has been self-sustaining in this location at the present minimum flow release of 0.5 cfs.
-Second, as stated above, IFIM-based flow recommendations for the lower portion of the bypassed reach would also maintain or enhance conditions in the upper portion of the suppassed reach.
-The results of the IFIM modeling indicated that a minimum instream flow of 4 cfs would benefit all life-stages of bull trout in terms of enhancing the availability of usable habitat in the assessed lower portion of the bypassed reach
+Given the documented presence of large numbers of bull trout at roughly a tenth of proposed flows, the proposed increases would be expected to fully support bull trout throughout the bypassed reach.
+Results of IFIM modeling indicated that a minimum instream flow of 4 cfs would benefit all life-stages of bull trout in terms of enhancing the availability of usable habitat in the assessed lower portion of the bypassed reach (PacifiCorp 2013a).

-(PacifiCorp 2013a).
-Biological Assessment Wallowa Falls Hydroelectric Project Wallowa County, Oregon PacifiCorp's fish surveys conducted between 2010 and 2013 indicate that the bulk of migratory fish other than bull trout inhabiting the East Fork Wallowa River bypassed reach below the anadromous fish barrier are confined to the lower 300 meters of stream.
+PacifiCorp's fish surveys conducted between 2010 and 2013 indicate that the bulk of migratory fish other than bull trout inhabiting the East Fork Wallowa River bypassed reach below the anadromous fish barrier are confined to the lower 300 meters of stream.
 An abandoned USGS stream gage site approximately 300 meters from the West Fork Wallowa River confluence is an upstream migration barrier to certain sizes and species of fish, as evidenced by the high numbers of fish captured below this point, and by lack of migratory mountain whitefish or kokanee above it.
 However, 89 percent of bull trout captured within the East Fork Wallowa River bypassed reach were upstream of the USGS gage.
 Observation in August 2013 of two adfluvial sized bull trout near the base of the fish barrier confirms that bull trout can and do access the maximum amount of habitat to be affected by the higher instream flows.
 The proposed action may affect, but is not likely to adversely affect this PCE.